UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/12-history.md

 > Above we used
 >
 > ~~~
-> $ git checkout f22b25e for-loop.sh
+> $ git checkout 94456da for-loops.sh
 > ~~~
 > {: .language-bash}
 >
-> to revert `for-loop.sh` to its state after the commit `f22b25e`.
+> to revert `for-loop.sh` to its state after the commit `94456da`.
 But be careful!
 > The command `checkout` has other important functionalities and Git will misunderstand
 > your intentions if you are not accurate with the typing.
 For example,
 > if you forget `for-loop.sh` in the previous command.
 >
 > ~~~
-> $ git checkout f22b25e
+> $ git checkout 94456da
 > ~~~
 > {: .language-bash}
 > ~~~
-> Note: checking out 'f22b25e'.
+> Note: checking out '94456da'.
 >
 > You are in 'detached HEAD' state.
 You can look around, make experimental
 > changes and commit them, and you can discard any commits you make in this